StreetVoice/streetvoice-dev-bootstrap/README.md

 ## DESCRIPTION

-StreetVoice Development Environment on top of a Vagrant VM.
+StreetVoice Development Environment on top of Vagrant VM.